LukeStorry/waTree/frontend/README.md

 # waTree-forest
 An interactively-growing forest website that uses the Backend to get JSON info on how the users' trees should look.

+Used [D3.js](https://d3js.org/) to get data as JSON, and draw trees

 Hosted at [lukestorry.co.uk/waTree](https://lukestorry.co.uk/waTree-forest)